Barriers for rectangular matrix multiplication: Introduction

 We call a lower bound for all upper bounds on $\omega$ or $\omega(p)$ that can be obtained by some method, a \emph{barrier} for that method.
 We give a high-level historical account of barriers for square and rectangular matrix multiplication.

 Ambainis, Filmus and Le~Gall~\cite{MR3388238} were the first to prove a barrier in the context of matrix multiplication.
-They proved that a variety of methods applied to the Coppersmith--Winograd intermediate tensors (which gave the best upper bounds on $\omega$) cannot give $\omega = 2$ and in fact cannot give $\omega \leq 2.3$.
+They proved that a variety of methods applied to the Coppersmith--Winograd intermediate tensors (which gave the current best upper bounds on $\omega$) cannot give $\omega = 2$ and in fact cannot give $\omega \leq 2.3$.

-Alman and Vassilevska Williams~\cite{alman_et_al:LIPIcs:2018:8360, 8555139} proved barriers for a notion of reduction called monomial degeneration, extending the realm of barriers beyond the scope of the Ambainis et al.~paper.
+Alman and Vassilevska Williams~\cite{alman_et_al:LIPIcs:2018:8360, 8555139} proved barriers for a notion of reduction called monomial degeneration, extending the realm of barriers beyond the scope of the paper of Ambainis \emph{et al}.
 They prove that some collections of intermediate tensors, including the Coppersmith--Winograd intermediate tensors, cannot be used to prove $\omega = 2$.
 Their analysis is based on studying the so-called asymptotic independence number of the intermediate problem (also called monomial asymptotic subrank).
-This paper also for the first time studies barriers for \emph{rectangular} matrix multiplication, for $0\leq p\leq 1$ and monomial degeneration.
-For example, they prove that the intermediate tensor~$\CW_6$ can only give~$\alpha \leq 0.87$.
+Their paper also for the first time studies barriers for \emph{rectangular} matrix multiplication, for $0\leq p\leq 1$ and monomial degeneration.
+For example, they prove that the intermediate tensor~$\CW_6$ can only give~$\alpha \leq 0.872$ \cite[Cor.~6.1 for $p=8$]{alman_et_al:LIPIcs:2018:8360}.

-Blasiak et al.~\cite{MR3631613, blasiak2017groups} did a study of barriers for square matrix multiplication algorithms obtained with a subset of the group-theoretic method, which is a monomial degeneration applied to certain group algebra tensors.
+Blasiak \emph{et al.}~\cite{MR3631613, blasiak2017groups} studied barriers for square matrix multiplication algorithms obtained with a subset of the group-theoretic method, which is a monomial degeneration applied to certain group algebra tensors.

 Christandl, Vrana and Zuiddam~\cite{DBLP:conf/coco/ChristandlVZ19} proved barriers that apply more generally than the previous one, namely for a type of reduction called degeneration.
 Their barrier is given in terms of the irreversibility of the intermediate tensor.
-Irreversibility can be thought of as an asymptotic measure of the failure of Gaussian elimination to bring tensors into diagonal form.
+Intuitively, irreversibility can be thought of as an asymptotic measure of the failure of Gaussian elimination to bring tensors into diagonal form.
 To compute irreversibility, they used the asymptotic spectrum of tensors and in particular two families of real tensor parameters with special algebraic properties: the quantum functionals~\cite{DBLP:conf/stoc/ChristandlVZ18} and support functionals~\cite{strassen1991degeneration}, although one can equivalently use asymptotic slice rank to compute the barriers for the Coppersmith--Winograd intermediate tensors.
+Alman~\cite{DBLP:conf/coco/Alman19} simultaneously and independently obtained the same barrier, relying on a study of asymptotic slice rank.